 The Accelerator provides women-led companies access to a suite of relevant experts and resources to help them build scalable, sustainable business.
 It’s run by SBE Australia, a not-for-profit with the first female-only startup accelerator in Australia, and the program includes coaching, mentorship, and membership of a lifelong global alumnae network.

 Selection is very rigorous so I was thrilled to be chosen and to attend a recent boot camp where I got to meet my fellow founders, all of whom run incredibly interesting and diverse companies.
-You can read about them here.

 What else is going on